 From the File format drop-down list, select one of the following

-- A file that contains multiple G64 files that can be played back in Security Desk or the Genetec™ Video Player.
+- A file that contains multiple video sequences that can be played back in Security Desk or the Genetec™ Video Player.

 - ASF (Advanced Systems Format)